PranavPatil-106/AI-Powered-Healthcare-Symptom-Checker/README.md

 *   **Content Safety**: The LLM is prompted to always include medical disclaimers and avoid definitive diagnoses.
 *   **Error Handling**: graceful degradation if the AI service is unavailable.

----
-*Submitted as part of the recruitment assignment.*